LASIK Eye Surgery

 The laser vision surgeries, including conventional and custom LASIK using Wavefront technology, which are performed at our practice, have shown excellent results over the years.
 There is no guarantee that you will have 20/20 vision after LASIK surgery, but with rare exceptions you can generally anticipate a decreased dependence on your glasses and contact lenses.
 It is important for patients over the age of 45 to note that, while your distance vision will improve significantly after LASIK, you may still require glasses for near work.
 One alternative approach is a special LASIK technique called monovision which corrects one eye for distance and the other eye for near vision.
-Discuss this and other options for correction of presbyopia with Dr. Penrose during your LASIK screening consultation at our office in downtown Monterey.
+Discuss this and other options for correction of presbyopia with Dr. Penrose during your LASIK screening consultation one of our two convenient locations in Monterey.

 After we complete your initial eye examination and determine the extent of your refractive error, we will be able to further discuss the probable outcome of your LASIK surgery.
 Contact Yesenia, our LASIK coordinator, to set up an appointment today.